Cory Booker's marathon speech: Speech

 The speech began at 7 p.m.
 EDT on March 31, 2025, before unrelated deliberations for Matthew Whitaker's nomination to serve as ambassador to NATO.
 Booker dedicated the beginning of his speech to John Lewis, a civil rights activist and representative who died in 2020, and explained that he took the floor "with the intention of disrupting the normal business of the United States Senate for as long as I am physically able."
 He stated that he believed the country was in crisis, saying "In just 71 days, the president of the United States has inflicted so much harm on Americans' safety, financial stability, the core foundations of our democracy, and even our aspirations as a people."
 Booker emphasized his belief in the need to challenge actions he believed undermine democratic institutions and the rule of law.

 By midnight, Booker focused on the administration's proposal to cut Social Security and Medicare.
 He criticized efforts to reduce funding for these programs, highlighting the potential negative impact on millions of Americans who rely on the benefits.
 Booker then addressed attempts to eliminate the Department of Education, sharing testimonials from educators and students affected by the policies.
 Turning his attention to immigration enforcement practices, he argued that the administration was undermining public safety and violating constitutional rights, again sharing testimonials of people who were adversely affected.

-By 9 a.m., Booker stated that Trump had abandoned America's allies, emboldening its enemies, and made the country less safe.
+By 9 a.m., Booker stated that Donald Trump had abandoned America's allies, emboldening its enemies, and made the country less safe.
 Booker addressed the housing affordability crisis and referred to the vision outlined in Ezra Klein's book Abundance.
 He criticized the administration's failure to address rent and home prices and provided testimonials of families facing eviction and homelessness due to unaffordable housing.
 Booker criticized environmental policy rollbacks and the administration's refusal to honor existing USDA contracts, emphasizing the destabilizing effects on rural communities.

 A few minutes into the speech, one of Booker's staff directed a Senate page to remove his chair.
 He read from multiple three-ring binders, including articles from bipartisan sources and letters from his constituents, whom he described as "'terrified people' with 'heartbreaking' stories".
 Booker invoked Arizona Senator John McCain and his vote to kill the American Health Care Act, a bill that would have partially repealed the Affordable Care Act.
 He read an account by Jasmine Mooney, a Canadian who was detained by U.S. Immigration and Customs Enforcement, for thirty minutes of his speech.

 Offering an apology from Democrats for the current political climate, Booker stated: "I confess that I've been inadequate.
 That the Democrats have been responsible for allowing the rise of this demagogue."
 He emphasized the role of Congress to hold the executive branch accountable, and decried his fellow congress members for failing to vote against the president's cabinet nominees and other policies.